-Depreciation totaled \$9,805 for the year ended June 30, 2020.
+Depreciation totaled \$15,060 and \$9,805 for the years ended June 30, 2021 and 2020, respectively and included in occupancy.

 Maintenance and repairs are charged to operations as incurred.
 Upon sale or disposition of property or equipment, the asset account is reduced by the cost, and the accumulated depreciation account is reduced by the depreciation taken prior to the sale.
 Any resultant gain or loss is then recorded as income or expense.